Are you looking for some helpful road safety tips for drivers?

 Others in the car can help you avoid distraction, too.

-For instance, someone can be in charge of the map, another in charge of the music.
+For instance, someone can be in charge of the map, and another in charge of the music.
 You want to avoid taking your hands from the wheel and gearstick as much as possible.

 Even if you’re driving as safely as possible, it’s always wise to be prepared for the event of something going wrong.
 This is a severely underrated road safety tip.